-In Panel B of Table 9 we show that 77% of the gains stem from lifting KIP in the center.
+In Panel B of Table 8 we show that 79% of the gains stem from lifting KIP in the center.
 We consider three distinct counterfactuals whereby we lift KIP only in one region at a time.
-The center (within 5 km from the CBD) is where the reduced-form wedges in land values and heights are the largest (see Table 3).
-The gains for the H-types are the largest (4.1%) but so are the losses for the L-types (-2.3%).
-On net, the city-wide effects of 2.4% are 77% of the effects from lifting KIP in the entire city (3.1%).
-The key source of misallocation associated with KIP today is that the program is prevalent precisely in this part of the city (44% of the program area is in the center, relative to 43% in the middle and 13% in the periphery).
+In the Center, the gains for the H types are the largest (3.7%) but so are the losses for the L types (-1.6%).
+On net, the city-wide effects from lifting KIP in the center (2.4%) are 79% of the effects from lifting KIP in the entire city.
+The key source of misallocation associated with KIP today is that the program is prevalent precisely in this part of the city.

-To corroborate our interpretation, we perform a placebo exercise in which we assume that the reduced-form wedges in land values and heights are the same across the three regions, as opposed to monotonic.
+The finding of greater formal gains and informal losses from lifting KIP in the center lines up with the monotonic pattern of larger reduced-form KIP estimates for the center, followed by the middle, then the periphery (see Table 2).
+In the model, the Center is where the wedge between formal and informal profits is the largest, resulting in larger gains from formalization.
+This is also where the H types receive the largest amenity boost from lifting KIP and the L types suffer the largest amenity drop.
+To corroborate this, we perform a placebo exercise in which we assume that the reduced-form wedges in land values and heights are the same across the three regions, as opposed to monotonic.
 We set each to be equal to the area-weighted average of the three heterogeneous effects coefficients.
-We re-estimate the model and find that the counterfactual gains from lifting KIP everywhere are only 0.5% overall.
-We also confirm that our baseline result of largest gains in the center is not mechanically generated by differences in the area sizes of the different regions.32

-Elsewhere, we find small city-wide effects (0.4% and 0.2% respectively from lifting KIP in the middle or the periphery).
+We re-estimate the model and find that the gains from lifting KIP in the center are only 14% of the overall gains, instead of 79%.
+We also confirm that our baseline result of largest gains in the center is not mechanically generated by differences in the area sizes of the different regions.21 Outside of the center, we find small city-wide effects from lifting KIP (0.4% and 0.1% respectively from lifting KIP in the middle or the periphery).
 This is notable since around half of the program area is in the middle and periphery and our calculations suggest minimal inefficiencies associated with slum upgrading in these areas.